Important Safety Information

 Rhophylac®, Rho(D), Immune Globulin Intravenous (Human), is indicated for suppression of rhesus (Rh) isoimmunization in:

-Rhophylac is contraindicated in individuals with known anaphylactic or severe systemic reaction to human immune globulin products.
-Rhophylac is contraindicated in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity.
+Rhophylac is contraindicated in individuals with known anaphylactic or severe systemic reaction to human immune globulin products, and in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity to Rhophylac or any of its components.
+Do not administer Rhophylac to the newborn infant of a mother who received Rhophylac postpartum.

 Allergic or hypersensitivity reactions may occur with Rhophylac; early signs of hypersensitivity include generalized urticaria, chest tightness, wheezing, hypotension, and anaphylaxis.